|Nutrition Facts (per serving)|

-Dissolve saltpeter in warm water and pour over meat.
-Weight meat down with a plate and something heavy on top, like a clean stone or brick and cover with plastic wrap.
-Alternatively, place ingredients in a plastic zip-top bag and weight that down.
-Either way, refrigerate 10 to 14 days, turning every 2 to 3 days.
+Dissolve the saltpeter in the warm water and pour over the meat.
+Weigh the meat down with a plate and something heavy on top, like a clean stone or brick, and cover the container with a lid or plastic wrap.
+Refrigerate for 10 to 14 days, turning the meat every 2 to 3 days.